 Acorns is popular, and for good reason.
 The app itself and Acorns Investing is an easy way to invest and save money, and the round-up feature is also a good learning tool for novices who want to learn how investing in the stock market works.

-It might be a little frustrating to see much of your earnings used up by fees, but it’s a good lesson that it takes money to make money.
+It might be frustrating to see much of your earnings used up by fees, but it’s a good lesson that it takes money to make money.

 Like what you are hearing?
 Read our full Acorns Sustainable Portfolio Review.

-Personal Capital boasts more than one million users and nearly $250 billion in investment assets.
-That makes it a pretty large fund, especially in the world of nascent investment apps.
+Personal Capital boasts over one million users and nearly $250 billion in investment assets.
+That makes it a sizeable investing platform, especially in the new world of investment apps.

 It’s easy to get started, and once you’ve entered some simple information and opened an account, you can link it to your other accounts and manage everything from the Personal Capital’s dashboard.

-That means you can automatically paint a picture of all of your accounts to get a complete picture of your financial picture.
+That means you can automatically picture your accounts to get a complete picture of your financial picture.
 With this information at your fingertips, you can make adjustments and investments to save for the future.

 Key Features